heroku/cli/packages/heroku-container-registry/docs/hacking.md

 # Hacking on the plugin

 You want to add new language support?
 Awesome!
-We're in the very early stages of exploring the possibilities of Docker + Heroku.
+We're in the very early stages of exploring the possibilities of Docker + Heroku, so all ideas are welcome.

 The simplest way to get started is to clone the repo and symlink it to your local Heroku client: